 - If you are in the market for a new weed whacker, you might consider purchasing the Black & Decker LST136W.
 This comes with a battery and charger that are compatible with the CM2043C lawnmower.
 The string trimmer goes for around $150.00.

 - Battery technology is continuously improving.
 If your old gas mower still runs well, you might consider holding off for a couple of years before investing in a cordless mower.

 The Black & Decker CM2043C provides solid value.
 For those that cut their lawn every week and can do so within half an hour, this lawnmower is highly recommended.
 If your lawn can be mowed within forty-five minutes, this unit is still recommended.
-Those with larger lawns are advised to purchase power related accessories or consider alternatives to this mower.
+Those with larger lawns are advised to purchase power-related accessories or consider alternatives to this mower.

-Of recent changes in the manufacture of lawnmowers, the most noticeable are the increased use of plastic bodies.
+Of recent changes in the manufacture of lawnmowers, the most noticeable is the increased use of plastic bodies.
 Many people hold strong opinions concerning this innovation and I am interested in yours.
 Please fill in the poll below.

 Plastic Bodied Lawn Mowers Are Becoming More Common . . .